mizmay/WebMapStarterKit/README.md

 3. Get the example working locally via your personal computer
 4. Make some tweaks to the style in the reference layer
 5. Swap out the data with your own PMTiles archive
-6. File a PR to share your map back to the projects page [ WIP ]
+6. File a PR to share your map back to the projects page

 ### 1. Fork or clone this repo to your Github account